-C20 Common Application

-Question removed from CDS.
+C20 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans
+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

-1 Yes No 1 Does your institution offer an early decision plan (an ad mission plan that permits students to apply and be notified of an adm decision well in advance of the regular notification date and that asks х students to commit to attending if accepted) for first-tim e, first-year (freshman) applicants for fall enrollment? - 21 If "yes," please complete the following: i 21 First or only early decision plan closing date 21 First or only early decision plan notification date 21 Other early decision plan closing date 21 Other early decision plan notification date 21 Please provide significant details about your early decis ion plan: 22 Early action 22 Yes No 22 Do you have a nonbinding early action plan whereby str Inotified of an admission decision well in advance of the notified of an admission decision well in advance of the notification date but do not have to commit to attending - х notified of an admission decision well in advance of the notification date but do not have to commit to attending - x notification date but do not have to commit to attending - x - x
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

+If "yes," please complete the following:

+First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

+For the Fall 2020 entering class:

+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action notification date
+C22 Early action